eladabramovich/flashcards-app/README.md

 **Description:**
-This is a memory flashcard demo app.
-In this app you can create memory flashcards on any subject that you would like and then quiz yourself.
+This is a memory flashcards app.
+In this app, you can create flashcards on any subject of your choice.
+Then, you can quiz yourself to aid in studying new subjects or to simply reacquaint yourself with old ones.
 Live Demo: [here](https://wonderful-fermi-12eb2e.netlify.app/)

 **Stack used:**